 Weather forecasts require observations of our environment around the clock and around the world.
 The bulk of those observations are carried out by National Meteorological Services as part of the WMO World Weather Watch, which networks the observing stations to national, regional and global weather and climate prediction centres 24 hours a day in real-time.

-Vision, Mission, Strategic Priorities
+Vision, Mission, Strategic Planning

 WMO provides world leadership and expertise in international cooperation in the delivery and use of high-quality, authoritative weather, climate, hydrological and related environmental services by its Members, for the improvement of the well-being of societies of all nations.